For Whom the Cheater Cheats

 Who you may remember from his greatest hits as the other guy who cheated on the top table at Feast of Blades, when that was a thing.
 He is also known as the guy with a service Dire Wolf who likes to bite and according to legend can be commanded to bump tables to move models when need be.
 This same guy who is paras non grata from multiple games stores and events.
 Josh has won major events across North America, typically using tricky lists that would be called creative by anyone else, but for Josh are suspect for typically easy exploitable loopholes magically built in.

 This brings us back to Adepticon, the place where all your Wargaming dreams can be had in a suburban desolation just outside the Windy City.
-Adepticon is the grand daddy of Wargaming events, growing with each year, and with that an arrogance that the Adepticon has seemed to mastered.
+Adepticon is the grand daddy of Wargaming events, growing with each year, and with that an arrogance that only Adepticon has seemed to have mastered.
 So under that conceit, imagine my not so big surprise by their official response to the Josh Death/Dearth removal saga.